Healthdirect Free Australian health advice you can count on.

 Illustration comparing an healthy nail to an ingrown nail.

-An ingrown toenail occurs when the side of the nail grows into the skin around the nail.
-It can become painful and sometimes become infected.
+An ingrown toenail happens when the side of the nail grows into the skin around the nail.
+It can be painful and can sometimes become infected.

 What causes ingrown toenails?